Shakya24/Masters-projects/Applied Machine Learning/AML_README.md

 2. **Handling class Imbalance:** To address the extreme imbalance (0.57% of fraud class) in the dataset, SMOTE (Synthetic Minority Oversampling Technique) was applied to the training data.
 Fraudulent transactions in the training set were **increased to 50% using SMOTE**, ensuring models had sufficient representation of the minority class for learning patterns indicative of fraud.

-3. Model Selection: Six machine learning algorithms were implemented to compare their performances
+3.**Model Selection:** Six machine learning algorithms were implemented to compare their performances
     - Logistic Regression
     - Decision Tree
     - Random Forest
     - XGBoost
     - AdaBoost
     - Multi-Layer Perceptron (MLP)

+   Randomized Search was used for hyperparameter tuning to balance performance and computational cost.